eemlcommunity/AI4HS/README.md

 # Artificial Intelligence for HighSchool (AI4HS)

+### by Viorica Patraucean

 The exercise in this repository covers basics about supervised machine learning, exemplified on image classification for MNIST dataset.

+The slides of the presentation from Galaciuc are [here](https://drive.google.com/open?id=1211d4EOPZf_9MOFSwiNpbMdOYV2AVZSL3I7xePwxB2s).

 Use [Colab](https://colab.sandbox.google.com/notebooks/welcome.ipynb) to view, edit, and run them.